Basildon at 70 - Celebrating 70 years with 70 Basildon heroes

 We would like to give a BIG THANK YOU to everyone who took the time to nominate their own Basildon Hero.

-All our Basildon Heroes will be honoured at a reception with the Mayor in late-November 2019.
+All our Basildon Heroes were honoured at a reception with the Mayor in late-November 2019.

 A group of passionate volunteers who work tirelessly to collect and record the history of the Borough for the benefit and enjoyment of present and future Basildonians.
 They collect memories, host exhibitions and give talks on the history of the area.

 The hospital fundraising team's main appeal is the Polly Parrot Appeal, which has raised over £500,000 to help improve the children's services at the hospital.
 This includes purchasing sensory and distraction equipment, toys , electronics, additional medical equipment and decoration.
 The appeal also funds Polly's Pad, a three bedroom parent accommodation on the hospital site.

 Basildon Natural History Society has been exploring and recording the rich local wildlife of the Basildon area for more than 50 years.
 This includes the establishment of a substantial woodland nature reserve at Marks Hill, which is operated entirely voluntarily, as well as collaboration with a range of other organisations dedicated to wildlife conservation.